Accessibility Evaluation

 Findings: On the homepage, links to articles are visually labelled with a heart or conversation cloud and a number behind it.
 The link text/accessible name of these links contain just the number.
 This does not adequately indicate where the link refers to.
 Make sure the link text indicates which page the link refers to, for example by supplementing it with the name of the page the link refers to.
 Also, the information conveyed by the icons should be reflected in the link text/accessible name of the links, see success criterium 1.1.1.

 These links also appear on other pages.
-For example, on page colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022 and colour-of-money.co.uk/energy-and-climate.
+For example, on page https://colour-of-money.co.uk/articles/2022/triodos-global-equities-impact-fund-investor-update-q3-2022 and https://colour-of-money.co.uk/energy-and-climate.

-Advice: On page colour-of-money.co.uk/articles/2022/triodos-bank-discloses-intermediate-targets-in-view-of-reaching-…, the link text 'here' is used.
+Advice: On page https://colour-of-money.co.uk/articles/2022/triodos-bank-discloses-intermediate-targets-in-view-of-reaching-net-zero-by-2035, the link text 'here' is used.
 From the context of the link, it is clear where it refers to.
 However, screen reader users may find it more difficult to figure out where this link refers to, for example when using a link list.
 Avoid using unclear link text such as 'here' and ''click here'.

 2.4.5 Multiple Ways (Level AA)